Pocket Pet Care

 We Would Love to Meet Your New Exotic Pet!

-If you have acquired a new exotic pet, we recommend you have your new bird or other pet examined by us within 1-2 weeks after purchase to ensure their good health.
+If you have acquired a new pocket pet, we recommend you have your pet examined by us within 1-2 weeks after purchase to ensure their good health.
 We will discuss nutrition and behavior issues with you at your first appointment.

 All pets need to be seen annually for a wellness exam.
 An annual exam gives us the opportunity to ensure that your pet is healthy and have baseline records and baseline blood values for future reference in the event that your pet is ever sick.
 Depending upon the type of pet, we will discuss vaccination options with you.
 An annual exam gives you one-on-one time with us so we can answer all of your health and behavior questions.

 An annual checkup is a good way to screen for problems we can’t see.
-Annual vaccines are also important to keep current.
-Complete annual work ups and current vaccinations are required for boarding pets.
+Some pocket pets also require annual vaccines which are also important to keep current.

 If your exotic pet exhibits signs of illness, please call us right away; it probably is an emergency situation for your pet.
 Learn to recognize a sick pet—it is common for the first signs to go unnoticed.